Small cell and non-small cell are the two main types of lung cancer. There are several key differences, including the outlook.

-Both small cell and non-small cell lung cancers cause similar symptoms.
-However, sometimes a person may not experience symptoms associated with lung cancer until the cancer is in its more advanced stages.
+Small and non-small cell lung cancers cause similar symptoms.
+Sometimes, symptoms do not appear until the cancer reaches later stages.

 - difficulty swallowing

-- swelling, especially of the face and neck
+- swelling in the veins of the face and neck

-Risk factors and causes for both small cell and non-small cell cancer tend to be similar.
+Causes and risk factors for small and non-small cell cancer tend to be similar.

-Smoking is the major risk factor for lung cancer.
-Smoke and the chemicals contained within it can damage the lungs, leading to cell changes that may result in cancer.
+Smoking is the main risk factor.
+Smoke and the chemicals that it contains can damage the lungs.
+This can lead to cellular changes that may result in cancer.

 - exposure to secondhand smoke

-- exposure to chemicals, such as asbestos, nickel, chromium, arsenic, soot, or tar
+- exposure to asbestos, nickel, chromium, soot, or tar

 - having a family history of lung cancer